 Brewery: Pipeworks Brewing Company (Chicago, IL)

-Appearance: It had a deep reddish-brown body with thick, foamy light tan head.
+Appearance: Black body with bubbly tan head.

 Smell: Citrus fruit and pine resin, with undertones of roasted dark malts.

 Taste: Citrusy sweetness enhanced by piney hops and a subtle backing of dark malts.
 The finish brought on a bit of roasted coffee then blended nicely with the opening flavors.

 Mouthfeel: Medium bodied with a fairly moderate level of carbonation.

 Hype: None that I was aware of.
 This brewery now gets pretty regular distribution in my area now and Black IPAs aren’t really trendy these days amongst hardened beer seekers,

 Overall: I really enjoyed this and thought it was very tasty.
 It offered a great blend of flavors and was a nice throwback to some of the brews that got me into beer in the first place.
 Definitely recommend and definitely something I’d drink again when I get the chance.